The General Statutes Commission.

 § 164‑15.
 Meetings; quorum.

 The Commission shall hold not less than two regular meetings each year, of which one shall be held in June and one in November, at such times during those months as may be fixed therefor by the Commission itself.
-The Commission may hold such other regular meetings as it may provide for by its rules.
-Special meetings may be called by the chairman, or by any two members of the Commission, upon such notice and in such manner as may be fixed therefor by the rules of the Commission.
+The Commission may establish a schedule for other regular meetings.
+Special meetings may be called by the chairman, or by any two members of the Commission, upon such notice and in such manner as may be fixed therefor by the policies adopted by the Commission.
 The regular June and November meetings of the Commission shall be held in Raleigh, but the Commission may provide for the holding of other meetings from time to time at any other place or places in the State.
-The first meeting of the Commission shall be held in June 1945 upon the call of the Attorney General at such time and upon such notice as he may designate.
 A majority of the members of the Commission shall constitute a quorum.
 (1945, c.
 157; 1983, c.
 768, s.
-24.)
+24; 2011‑97, s.
+7.)

 § 164‑16.
 Officers.

-At its regular June meeting in the odd‑numbered years the Commission shall elect a chairman and a vice‑chairman for a term of two years and until their successors are elected and assume the duties of their positions.
+At its regular June meeting in the odd‑numbered years the Commission shall elect a chair and a vice‑chair for a term of two years and until their successors are elected and assume the duties of their positions.
 The Revisor of Statutes shall be ex officio secretary of the Commission.
 (1945, c.
 157; 1947, c.
 114, s.
-2.)
+2; 2020‑69, s.
+5.7.)

 The Commission may elect, or may authorize its chairman to appoint, such committees of the Commission as it may deem proper.
-The Commission may adopt such rules not inconsistent with this Article as it may deem proper with respect to any and all matters relating to the discharge of its duties under this Article.
+The Commission may adopt such policies and guidelines not inconsistent with this Article as it may deem proper with respect to any and all matters relating to the discharge of its duties under this Article.
 (1945, c.
-157.)
+157; 2011‑97, s.
+8.)

 § 164‑18.
 Reports.

 The Commission shall submit to each regular session of the General Assembly a report of its work during the preceding two years, together with such recommendations as it may deem proper.
+The Commission may report recommended legislation to each annual session of the General Assembly as it deems appropriate.
 (1945, c.
-157.)
+157; 2011‑97, s.
+9.)

 § 164‑19.
 Compensation.